fetaplop/m3-project-client/README.md

 These services are responsible for all the calls to the backend with axios.
 Auth.js is a HOC (higher-order component) that provides authentication state to all the components that need to know it (the consumers) and it is using auth service to do that.

-- Auth HOC
+- Authentication HOC in Auth.js
   - withAuth(WrappedComponent)

-- Auth Service
+- Auth Service in auth-service.js
   - auth.login(user)
   - auth.signup(user)
   - auth.logout()
   - auth.me()

-- Stop Service
+- Stop Service in stop-service.js
   - stop.getAll()
   - stop.getOne(id)
   - stop.save(id)
   - stop.unsave(id)

-- User Service
+- User Service in user-service.js
   - user.favourites()
   - user.delete()